dantonik/42-philosophers-tester/README.md

 ./test.sh
 ```
 ### Usage optional
-You can add the path to as an argument if your folder structure looks differently.
+You can add the path to your philo executable as an argument if your folder structure looks differently.
 ```bash
 ./test.sh /path/to/philo
 ```